GouldGroup/arpeggio/README.md

 # Disclaimer

+The Gould Group fork mainly fixed the [openbabel<>biopython index mapping issue](https://github.com/PDBeurope/arpeggio/issues/4#issuecomment-864424023).
+Also added the option to save the resulting json file in bz2 compressed format.

+---

 This is a slightly refactored version of the original code by Harry Jubb.
 Main changes are:

 * Python 3 support